 Alzheimer's Society accepts applications for all types of research grants via an online grant application platform where potential applicants should set up an account.
 Registered applicants will then be able to view and apply to grant rounds that are currently accepting applications.
 Applications will open approximately three months before the closing date.

-- To learn about our grant rounds, visit alzheimers.org.uk/researchfunding
+- To view information about our upcoming grant rounds, visit alzheimers.org.uk/researchfunding

-- To apply via our online platform, visit grants.alzheimers.org.uk
+- To apply for funding via our online platform, visit grants.alzheimers.org.uk

-- To prepare your application, visit our resources for scientists page
+- For support preparing your application, visit our resources for scientists page

-- If you are interested in partnering with Alzheimer's Society on a research project, but are not seeking funding from the Society, then please look at our partnerships page
+- If you are interested in partnering with Alzheimer's Society on a research project, but are not seeking funding from the Society, then visit our partnerships page

 - Any queries should be directed to email@example.com